surajrajagopal/go-concepts/README.md

 4. Function - A function is a block of code is used to perform specific task.
 At a high level, a function takes an input and returns an output.
 Function allows you to extract common peice of code into a single component.

      Named return values :
      It is possible to return named values from a function.
-If a return value is named, it can be considered as being declared as a variable in the first line of the function.
+If a return value is named, declared as a variable in the first line of the function.

      _ is known as the blank identifier in Go.
 It can be used in place of any value of any type.